We need to keep fossil fuels in the ground to avert a climate crisis. If it’s wrong to wreck the climate, it’s wrong to profit from that wreckage.

 DivestWMPF is a group of volunteers campaigning for the West Midlands pension fund to divest from fossil fuels and invest in clean energy and local, socially positive investments.

-West Midlands Pensions Fund invests an estimated £187 million in dirty fossil fuels which are driving the climate crisis and endangering the very future local people are saving for.
+West Midlands Pensions Fund invests an estimated £320 million in dirty fossil fuels which are driving the climate crisis and endangering the very future local people are saving for.
 Wildfires ravaging the western United States, Bangladesh drowning and Siberia experiencing a 38C heat wave all show the destructive power of fossil fuels to destroy the stable climate system all humans depend on.
+Summer 2021 has given people around the world a foretaste of the distopian future if fossil fuel companies continue as they are.

-Yet despite the ongoing collapse of the fossil fuel industry jeopardising investment returns, and despite the industry continuing to fight climate policy and block the transition, WMPF still refuse to divest, favouring a failed strategy of engaging with the polluters.
+Yet despite the bleak outlook for the fossil fuel industry jeopardising investment returns, and despite the industry continuing to fight climate policy and block the transition, WMPF still refuse to divest, favouring a failed strategy of engaging with the polluters.

 Councillor Reynolds suggested in the June 2020 Pensions Committee meeting that divestment could happen, but would take a long time.
 We ask: if not now, when?
 Only ten years remain to cut global greenhouse gas emissions by half.
 This requires 7% annual reductions.
 Instead of funding companies that continue to drill, WMPF should invest in the green revolution and divest from fossil fuels starting now.